-Structuring the Ownership of U.S. Real Estate by Canadian Residents
+Structuring the ownership of U.S. real estate by Canadian residents

-In order to address a potential U.S. estate tax liability, there are several ownership structures that a Canadian may consider for a U.S. residential property including:
+In order to address a potential U.S. estate tax liability, there are several ownership structures that a Canadian may consider for a U.S. residential property, including:

-- 1) Direct ownership - 2) Ownership through a Canadian-resident trust - 3) Ownership through a Canadian partnership - 4) Ownership through a Canadian corporation
+- · Direct ownership; - Ownership through a Canadian-resident trust; - Ownership through a Canadian partnership; or - · Ownership through a Canadian corporation.